 The converter enters this mode when the input clock frequency falls below 1 MSPS.
-Power dissipation is approximately 120 mW, and the wake-up time from this mode to data becoming valid in normal mode is a maximum of $50 \, \mu s$.
+The power dissipation is about 120 mW, and the wake-up time from this mode to data becoming valid in normal mode is maximum 50 μs.